DevelopedBy-Siva/fine-tuned-anomaly-detection/README.md

 - Node.js 16+ (for frontend)
 - Python 3.10+ (for backend services)
 - PostgreSQL (NeonDB or local)
+- Redis (Redis Cloud or local)
-- Groq API key (optional, for LLM analysis)
+- Groq API key (optional, for LLM analysis on unknown errors)
 - Discord webhooks (optional, for notifications)
 - SMTP credentials (optional, for email notifications)